Active living

-Active living is a lifestyle that integrates physical activity into everyday routines, such as walking to the store or biking to work.
-Active living is not a formalized exercise program or routine, but instead means to incorporate physical activity, which is defined as any form of movement, into everyday life.
-Active living brings together urban planners, architects, transportation engineers, public health professionals, activists and other professionals to build places that encourage active living and physical activity.
-Active living includes any physical activity or recreation activity and contributes to a healthier lifestyle.
-Furthermore, active living addresses health concerns, such as obesity and chronic disease, by helping people have a physically active lifestyle.
-Communities that support active living gain health benefits, economic advantages, and improved quality of life.
+Active living is a health promotion philosophy and approach, defined as a way of life that integrates and values movement as a natural part of everyday living.Rather than focusing exclusively on structured exercise, active living emphasizes creating supportive social, physical, and policy environments that enable regular participation in movement throughout the lifespan.
+Although exercise is one component of active living, the concept encompasses a broader range of activities and recognizes that health-enhancing movement can occur through everyday routines such as walking, cycling, household tasks, occupational activities, recreation, and active transportation.
+Active living brings together urban planners, architects, transportation engineers, public health professionals, activists and other professionals to build places that encourage active living.
 One example includes efforts to build sidewalks, crosswalks, pedestrian crossing signals, and other ways for children to walk safely to and from school, as seen in the Safe Routes to School program.
 Recreational opportunities (parks, fitness centres etc.) close to the home or workplace, walking trails, and bike lanes for transportation also contribute to a more active lifestyle.

-The World Health Organization recommends at least 150 minutes of moderate physical activity or 75 minutes of strong physical activity every week.